hypertrack/hyperlog-android/README.md

 </kbd>
 </p>

-Use [`RequestBin`](https://requestb.in/) to push the logs.
-* Visit the [`RequestBin`](https://requestb.in/) site and create a `RequestBin`.
+1. Visit the [`RequestBin`](https://requestb.in/) site and create a `RequestBin`.
-* Once you have the bin created, copy the URL and set it to the `HyperLog.setURL`.
+2. Once you have the bin created, copy the URL and set it to the `HyperLog.setURL`.
+3. Now call `HyperLog.pushLogs` to push the logs file to given endpoint.
+This is asynchronous call.
-* After `HyperLog.pushLogs` reload the related view page to view exactly which requests were made, what headers were sent, and raw body and so on, all in a pretty graphical setting like above image.
+4. After `HyperLog.pushLogs` success, reload the requestbin page to view exactly which requests were made, what headers were sent, and raw body and so on, all in a pretty graphical setting like above image.
-* Once you get the logs on `RequestBin` create your own endpoint on your server and start receiving logs on to your server for debugging.
+5. Once you get the logs on `RequestBin` create your own endpoint on your server and start receiving logs on to your server for debugging.
+6. (Optional) From your server you can directly push those to [`Logstash`](https://www.elastic.co/products/logstash) (part of [ELK](https://www.elastic.co/webinars/introduction-elk-stack) stack).
+We have discussed ELK in one of our [blog](https://www.hypertrack.com/blog/2017/02/10/centralized-logging-at-hypertrack/).

 **Note:**
 * Push logs to server in compressed form to reduce the data consumption and response time.